colxi/css-global-variables/README.md

 ![](https://img.shields.io/badge/markup-CSS3-blue.svg)

 # CSS3 Variables Manipulation with JS (ES6)
-The CSSGlobalVariables function provides a fast manipulation interface for your **GLOBAL ( only those declared with `:root` selector ) [CSS3 variables](https://www.w3.org/TR/css-variables-1/)**, simplifying the templating related scenarios & tasks, through a natural interface:
+The CSSGlobalVariables helper function provides a fast manipulation interface for your **GLOBAL ( only those declared with `:root` selector ) [CSS3 variables](https://www.w3.org/TR/css-variables-1/)**, simplifying the templating related scenarios & tasks, through a natural interface, in **less than 3Kb**.

 ```javascript
 // set the CSS global --myVariableName value  to "myVariableNewValue"